Pierre Victor, baron de Besenval de Brünstatt

-Pierre Victor, Baron de Besenval de Brunstatt, also Bezenval or Beuzeval and Bronstatt, Brünstatt or Brunnstatt, born Peter Joseph Viktor von Besenval von Brunstatt (1721–1791), was a Swiss military officer in French service.
+Pierre Victor, baron de Besenval de Brunstatt (Note: Bezenval, Bésenval or Beuzeval and Bronstatt, Brünstatt or Brunnstatt) (born Peter Joseph Viktor von Besenval von Brunstatt; 14 October 1721 – 2 June 1791) was a Swiss military officer in French service.
 He was usually just referred to as Baron de Besenval (the suffix Brunstatt refers to the former barony).
 Over time and depending on the language, the family name was adapted according to the international careers and marriages of the family members and the different spellings were adopted by chroniclers, historians and journalists.

+Pierre Victor de Besenval was the most famous person accused of the crime of lèse-nation during the French Revolution.
+The baron's case became exemplary.
+Not only because he was a foreigner, a close friend of Queen Marie Antoinette and one of the first accused of the crime of lèse-nation, but also because of his fame and his famous friends who campaigned for his release.

 Biography

 Family and relatives

-Pierre Victor de Besenval was born in Solothurn, Switzerland, to Jean Victor, Baron de Besenval de Brunstatt and Katarzyna, Baronne de Besenval de Brunstatt, née Bielińska (1684–1761).
-His father was a colonel of the regiment of the Swiss Guards in the pay of France.
+Pierre Victor de Besenval was born near Solothurn, Switzerland, to Jean Victor, Baron de Besenval de Brunstatt and Katarzyna, Baronne de Besenval de Brunstatt, née Bielińska (1684–1761), at the family's country estate, Schloss Waldegg.
+His father was a colonel of the Regiment of Swiss Guards in the pay of France.
 Through his mother, Pierre Victor de Besenval was the grandson of the Polish politician Kazimierz Ludwik Bieliński.
 In 1726, when he was five years old, his mother brought him to France, where his parents already lived.

 Théodora Élisabeth Catherine, Marquise de Broglie, née de Besenval de Brunstatt (1718–1777), was Pierre Victor de Besenval's sister.
 His maternal aunt was the diplomatically influential Marianna Denhoff, also known as Maria Magdalena, Gräfin von Dönhoff, née Bielińska.

+Accumulation of power: A state affair in Solothurn

+Pierre Victor de Besenval's country estate near Solothurn, the Schloss Waldegg, where he was born.

+Although Pierre Victor de Besenval spent the vast majority of his life in Paris, he still represented his family in the political bodies of the city of Solothurn, partially represented by his cousins during his absence.

+The family de Besenval was extremely powerful due to their wealth.
+Between 1707 and 1723, the family ruled the city of Solothurn almost single-handedly.
+The family's wealth came primarily from the salt trade and the mercenary business with France.
+The family's concentration of power was therefore viewed with mixed feelings in Solothurn.
+And when, in 1763, it was proposed that Pierre Victor de Besenval, who had held a seat in the Grand Council (parliament) since 1743, should be made a Conseiller Honoraire in recognition of his services to the reform of the army, this caused a state affair, whereupon Pierre Victor de Besenval was expelled from the Grand Council between 1764 and 1769.